 - Boron is essential for all plant growth.
 It aids in the transfer of sugars and nutrients from leaves to reproductive organs, and increases pollination and seed development.

 - Soybeans require an adequate supply of available boron, especially during flowering and seed development.
-Multiple foliar sprays of Solubor® will ensure an adequate supply of boron during this stage of growth.
+Otherwise, boron deficiency in soybeans may occur.
+Multiple foliar sprays of Solubor® , a foliar fertilizer for soybeans, will ensure an adequate supply of boron during this stage of growth.

-- Foliar sprays of Solubor can be combined with other field treatments, such as insecticides, to reduce costs.
+- Foliar sprays of Solubor can be combined with other field treatments, such as insecticides, to reduce costs and improve soybean yield.

 - Preplant soil application of Granubor® plus foliar sprays of Solubor during the season are recommended for soils testing low in available boron.